 Do you represent a community service organization in California?
 Are you interested in seeing a local motel converted into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-263-8676 or email@example.com.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or firstname.lastname@example.org.

 Jamboree’s growing portfolio of motel conversions include:

 With a $1 billion budget proposal, Governor Newsom is aiming to jump-start new homeless funds and provide behavioral health services, accelerating state action to fight homelessness.
 While this budget has yet to be approved by legislators, the time to move is now.